juristr/juristr.github.com/_posts/2016-02-02-learning-ng2-creating-tab-component.md

 Whenever a user clicks on the tab header, the `<tabs>` component takes care of setting that specific tab to be visible and to hide all others.
 That's why we need to establish a communication between the parent `<tabs>` and its children `<tab>`.

-For establishing a communication between the two components, the thoughtram article uses Angular 2's powerful **dependency injection** which allows us to simply ask for an instance of a parent component.
+For establishing a communication between the two components, the thoughtram article uses Angular's powerful **dependency injection** which allows us to simply ask for an instance of a parent component.
 In the `<tab>` child component it simply asked for its parent `<tabs>` and registered itself on that parent component, using the `addTab` function:

 ```javascript
 class Tab {